 Ayurvedic doctors also prescribe bitter-gourd juice for digestive problems and to boost immunity.
 A glass of karela juice with a dash of lemon, taken on an empty tummy, is supposed to improve general health as well as skin health.

 Karela contains a chemical called charantin which reduces high blood glucose levels, and hence the best home remedy for diabetes (as a curry or juice).

 Pregnant women are advised to avoid this vegetable as it can cause miscarriages.

 Along with fiber, karela contains several vitamins, minerals, and trace elements like vitamin C, iron, zinc, potassium, calcium, and phosphorus.
-Like most vegetables, karela is low in calories, and as such great for weight-loss.
+Like most vegetables, bitter gourd benefits include the fact fact that it is low in calories, and as such great for weight-loss.
 Studies show that bitter-melon extract can help prevent breast cancer.

 It makes sense to include karela in your diet as it offers so many health benefits.

 - Use tender, green karela for best taste.
 Though the bitterness varies depending on the variety, usually, tender karela are less bitter.
 If using tender karela, you can use them with the pith and seeds; otherwise, remove the pith and seeds.

 - To reduce the bitterness, cut the karela and rub salt and/or lime juice on the pieces and let sit for 1-2 hours; squeeze out the water before cooking.

 - To reduce bitterness, add tamarind, jaggery, grated coconut, lime/lemon juice to the curries or combine with beans and legumes like chickpeas.